-1318 Niagara Street Site 1318 Niagara Street, Buffalo, NY 14213
+1318 NIAGARA STREET SITE 1318 NIAGARA STREET, BUFFALO, NY 14213

-City of Buffalo / Erie County / Site No. E915213 / June 2025 Prepared Division of by Environt New emediation York State Department of Environmental Conservation
+City of Buffalo / Erie County / Site No. E915213 / September 2025 Prepared Division of En , the ental Ren New nediation York State Department of Environmental Conservation

 1.0 Introduction

 The purpose of this notice is to describe the progress of the cleanup at the 1318 Niagara Street site and to inform you about a change in the Site remedy.
 The site is located at 1318 Niagara Street, Buffalo, New York.
 The Site is part of NYSDEC's Superfund program, and the Record of Decision (ROD) was issued in March 2014 to select a remedy to clean up the site.